I’ve been on a carnivore diet for over a decade, and poultry meat is a huge part of my diet.

 I’ll walk you through each poultry-cooking method and share my most valuable insights.

-- Whole duck, chicken, and goose are best roasted.
+- Cooking poultry involves different methods depending on the type and cut of the bird; whole duck, chicken, and goose are best roasted.

 3 Ways to Cook Chicken